HL7/cql/input/pages/04-logicalspecification.md

 Conversion between String and Date/DateTime/Time is checked using the ISO-8601 standard format: *YYYY-MM-DDThh:mm:ss(+|-)hh:mm*.

-See <<09-b-cqlreference.adoc#formatting-strings,Formatting Strings>> for a description of the formatting strings used in this specification.
+See [Formatting Strings](09-b-cqlreference.adoc#formatting-strings) for a description of the formatting strings used in this specification.

 ### CanConvertQuantity